MicrosoftDocs/azure-devops-docs/docs/pipelines/library/secure-files.md

 ## Consume a secure file in a pipeline

 To consume secure files in a pipeline, use the [Download Secure File](/azure/devops/pipelines/tasks/reference/download-secure-file-v1) utility task.
-The agent must be running version of 2.182.1 or greater.
+The pipeline agent must be running version 2.182.1 or greater.
 For more information, see [Agent version and upgrades](../agents/agents.md#agent-version-and-upgrades).

 The following example YAML pipeline downloads a secure certificate file and installs it in a Linux environment.